Manager at Japan's Fukushima plant admits radioactive water 'embarrassing'

 The utility flushes huge amounts of water over the reactors to keep them cool.
 That water mixes with groundwater that seeps into basements, requiring more pumping, treatment and storage.

-In a rare success, the government won approval from fishermen for plans to divert into the sea a quarter of the 400 tonnes of groundwater pouring into the plant each day.
+In a rare success, the government won approval from fishermen for plans to divert into the sea a quarter of the 400 metric tons (440.92 tons) of groundwater pouring into the plant each day.

 But things keep going wrong.